 From Incremental Innovation to disruptive innovation, it has become an indispensable component in the corporate world.

-The consistent improvisation in products, services, business models, Internal processes, etc at regular intervals is termed as Incremental Innovation.
+The consistent improvisation in products, services, business models, Internal processes, etc at regular intervals is termed Incremental Innovation.

 The focus on making marginal improvements gives the company an additional edge to be successful over groundbreaking innovations.

-Incremental innovation focuses on upgrading the value proposition and adding novelty to the existing product as per customer’s requirements.
+Incremental innovation focuses on upgrading the value proposition and adding novelty to the existing product as per the customer’s requirements.

 It is effectively managed through clear rules, predefined processes, and responsibilities.
 Thus, making it a successful improvisation strategy.